IBM/container-service-getting-started-wt/README.md

 [Lab 1](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%201): This lab walks through creating and deploying a simple "hello world" app in Node.JS, then accessing that app.

 [Lab 2](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%202): Builds on lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
-Lab 2 will also walk through basic services you need to get started with Kubernetes and the IBM Cloud Container Service
+Lab 2 will also walk through basic services you need to get started with Kubernetes and the IBM Cloud Kubernetes Service

 [Lab 3](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%203): This lab covers adding external services to a cluster.
 It walks through adding integration to a Watson service, and discusses storing credentials of external services to the cluster.